opendaylight/netvirt/docs/user-guide/support.rst

 Verified Combinations
 ----------------------
-This section describes which versions of OpenStack and Open vSwitch are expected to work with with OpenDaylight.
+This section describes different combinations of OpenStack and Open vSwitch versions that are expected to work with with different OpenDaylight versions.
 Using combinations outside this list may work but have not been verified.

 .. note::
-   Verified is defined as combinations that are actively tested and maintained.
+   A verified combination is defined as a combinations that is actively tested and maintained.
 OpenDaylight, OpenStack and Open vSwitch are very active and quickly adding new features that makes it difficult to verify all the different release combinations.
 Different combinations are likely to work but support will be limited.

 The following table details the expected supported combinations.